-The 218 metre high Feigumfossen Waterfall is in an idyllic setting on the southern side of the Lustrafjord.
+The 715 feet high Feigumfossen Waterfall is in an idyllic setting on the southern side of the Lustrafjord.
 Take the short walk in to Feigumfossen or admire the view of it from the northern side of the fjord.

 The village of Undredal and Undredal Stave Church

 The village by the Aurlandsfjord is renowned for its long tradition in the making of goat's cheese, both white and brown.
 Undredal has 80 inhabitants, 500 goats and the smallest stave church in Scandinavia.